 A Perfect Snack for the Low-Carb Adventurer

-To successfully adhere to a ketogenic diet, it’s imperative that you have low-carb snack alternatives whenever those cravings arise.
+To successfully adhere to a ketogenic diet, you must have low-carb snack alternatives whenever those cravings arise.

 Pork rinds are one of the best snacks to always have in your pantry as a ketogenic advocate due to its perfect macronutrient ratio.